 The NHS is facing a huge crisis in terms of workforce capacity and enabling patient access to healthcare professional appointments.
-Waiting lists are at the highest levels, since records began in August 2007, and growing.1 It has long been understood that community pharmacy can provide an effective way to reduce demand on primary care and A&E by offering alternative places to get advice, guidance, and medication.
+Waiting lists are at the highest levels, since records began in August 2007, and growing.1 It has long been understood that community pharmacy can provide an effective way to reduce demand on primary care and A&E by offering alternative places to get advice, guidance and medication.
 Community pharmacies have high coverage in areas of greater deprivation providing access to those in most need.

 Aims